Volume Features

 Volumes are built with Ceph.
 As we describe in our blog post on why we chose Ceph:

-Ceph is built for redundancy, and we carefully ensure that the loss of a single drive, server, or even an entire datacenter rack does not compromise data integrity or availability.
+Ceph is built for redundancy, and we carefully ensure that the loss of a single drive or server does not compromise data integrity or availability.

-Volumes store data on hardware that is separated from the Droplet and replicated multiple times across different racks, reducing the chances of data loss because of hardware failure.
+Volumes store data on hardware that is separated from the Droplet and replicated multiple times across different hosts, reducing the chances of data loss because of hardware failure.